hsu000001/IEDAEarthChem_paper/figures/earthchemfig1/caption.md

-**Figure 1.** Map of sample locations from the federated databases of the EarthChem Portal, generated from the IEDA Data Browser.
+**Figure 1.** Map of sample locations from the federated databases of the EarthChem Portal, generated from the IEDA Data Browser (accessed 29 December 2014).